Activity API#

 $ /command

-Note: a Slash cannot have parameters
+Note: a Slash can have parameters as String, Cashtag, Hashtag and Mention

 With the @slash decorator#